adriankpierce/cocktails/README.md

 ![Alt text](readme_images/analysis_3.png?raw=true)

-Due to the large variation in ingredient namings for Garnishes (Lemon twist vs lemon wheel vs lemon peel), we can view an imprecise analytical answer to the question of “which garnishes are the most popular through a word cloud visualization.
+Due to the large variation in ingredient namings for Garnishes (Lemon twist vs lemon wheel vs lemon peel), we can view an imprecise analytical answer to the question of “which garnishes are the most popular" through a word cloud visualization.

 ![Alt text](readme_images/analysis_4.png?raw=true)